xena718/recipe_app_dev/README.md

 * logged-in users can see recipes that they have added to shopping cart.
 Each recipe card displays the shopping servings of the recipe.
 * A shopping list is generated for all recipes in cart.
 Shopping servring size of each recipe is used to generate shopping list.
 The quantity of the same ingredient from all recipes in card will be summed together if same unit is used or bundled together to the same line in shoppling list.
 * Users can click the ingredient to show/hide its associated recipes!
+* Users can text shopping list to cell phone!

 #### Add a Recipe and User Profile
 * Logged in users can add recipes by navigating to Add Recipe page.